How to Properly Prep & Clean Cheesecloth for Cooking

 • locks fibers

-• shrinks the weave tighter
+• shrinks the weave (space btwn the thread) tighter

 • removes loose fluff